This note keeps Brajici visible as a solo-pilot technical reference rather than presenting it as a tandem participation page.

 The landing-area reference is not a blanket recommendation.

-The approach and size make the meadow better suited to pilots with more experience, and beach landing belongs in a seasonal/off-peak, current-confirmed context.
+The approach and size make the meadow better suited to pilots with more experience, and beach landing belongs only in a seasonal/off-peak context checked locally for the day.

-Budva / Brajici is also one of the three current Montenegro site notes where nearby aerodrome-zone geometry deserves a separate visual map check.
+Budva / Brajici also has nearby aerodrome-zone geometry, so it deserves a separate map and source check.

 The OpenAIP orientation layer shows Terminal Maneuvering Area context with upper FL145 and lower 1500 ft GND; treat that as a planning prompt, not authorization.